 The process is supported by the Go CCA Online Accreditation Tool that provides each organization with its own confidential Web portal.
 And, CCA provides a host of tools, resources, and supports to help organizations prepare successfully.

 CCA’s fee is made up of two parts – an annual fee paid each year the organization participates with CCA, and a one-time site visit fee (review fee) based on the size of the review team and length of the site visit.
-There are no additional charges for access to all CCA resources and support services.
+If you need more information about CCA's fees please contact email@example.com.